 For example, using natural items, fresh greenery, candles, twinkle lights and music can create beautiful, inviting and cozy holiday décor.
-Without overwhelming your home with decorations or clutter.
+All without overwhelming your home with decorations or clutter.
 Using meaningful, sentimental items for holiday decor is another great way to decorate intentionally and simply.

 5. Simplify gifts